Single node cluster migration guide

 The migration process has the following steps:

-4. Configuring the instances to disable migration mode - Configures single machine and Clustered instances to disable migration mode.
+4. Configuring the instances to disable migration mode - Configures single node and Clustered instances to disable migration mode.
 Once done the instances are not connected to each other and will process events separately.
 After this point you cannot go back to migration mode.

 5. Running the Post-Migration Script - Executes necessary database upgrades and reconfigurations on the clustered instance post-migration.